clauries/WeatherDashboard/README.md

 * The UV data was not in the original ajax call.
 Per the AIP documentation, another call would need to be made using the city's latitude and longitude.
 I had difficulty figuring out how to nest this ajax call.
 Ultimately I walked through this process with my tutor and we came up with the current formatting.

+* I currently have a bug where the recently searched buttons only work before a new city is added.

 ## Sucesses
 * I learned a lot about how to read APIs and their documentation during this project.
 There were several parts we needed to call and/or reference.